 1. These terms and conditions apply to all Schools registering, applying for funding or conducting activities under the Program.

-2. The Australian Sports Commission (referred to here as ‘Sport Australia’) may at any time by notice to the School vary these terms and conditions.
+2. The Australian Sports Commission (referred to here as ‘ASC’) may at any time by notice to the School vary these terms and conditions.

 3. These terms and conditions apply without limitation to or from the User Terms and Conditions applicable to users of the Site.